NSS-Day-Cohort-55/client-side-mastery/book-1-yellow-brick-code/chapters/HTML_LAYOUT_COMPONENTS.md

 ![flexbox layout](./images/coffeehouses-flexbox.png)

-* Once you complete this part, create a repo on GitHub and push your project.
+> REQUIRED: Once you complete this part, create a local repo.
+Add and commit your code.
+Remember to use a short, descriptive commit message.
+Then make a repo on GitHub and push your project.
+DO NOT skip this.
+If you are unsure about doing these steps correctly, now is the time to reach out for help.
+Everyone struggles with git and Github at first, but it is absolutely vital that you use it every day.
+It will be 100% expected that you are a practiced git user once you start looking for your first dev job.

 #### Part 2 - Creating visual hierarchies